anthonysecco/WiCAN-Ford-Transit/PIDs.md

 ## All-Wheel Drive Module (AWDM)

+On the 2021 Transit AWD the “FAD” prefix refers to the Front Axle Disconnect system (sometimes also called the Front‐Axle Drive clutch).
+It’s the electro-hydraulic clutch pack that connects or disconnects the front driveshaft when called by the AWDM.

+Relevant sensors for monitoring are:

 | PID Codename         | Description                                           | Value                        | Units  |
 |----------------------|-------------------------------------------------------|------------------------------|--------|
 | FAD_ACT_STATUS       | Front Axle Disconnect Actuator Status                 | FAD in 4WD - CONNECTED       |        |